cassiozen/useStateMachine/README.md

         TOGGLE: {
           target: 'active',
           guard(stateName, eventName) {
-            // Return a bollean to allow or block the transition },
+            // Return a boolean to allow or block the transition },
         },
       },